FAQs on Health Insurance, Medicare Insurance, and Employee Benefits In Loveland, Longmont, Fort Collins, Windsor, Greeley, CO, and Surrounding Areas

 Modified Adjusted Gross Income is basically your income before taxes are taken out, but after most Income included in MAGI (not an exhaustive list):

-1. Adjusted gross income from job or self-employment
+- Adjusted gross income from job or self-employment

-2. Rental income
+- Rental income

-3. Dividends, IRA distributions, Pensions, Social Security income
+- Dividends, IRA distributions, Pensions, Social Security income

-4. Unemployment, Alimony
+- Unemployment, Alimony

-5. Some items that are deducted from your AGI (line 37) must be added back in to get your MAGI:
+- Some items that are deducted from your AGI (line 37) must be added back in to get your MAGI:

-• Tax exempt interest (line 8b)
+- Tax-exempt interest (line 8b)

-• Non-taxable social security (line 20a)
+- Non-taxable social security (line 20a)

-• Untaxed foreign income
+- Untaxed foreign income

-Household Size (taxable household) Minimum Yearly MAGI (projected for 2020) Maximum Yearly MAGI* (projected for 2020)
+Household Size (taxable household) | Minimum Yearly MAGI (projected for 2025) | Maximum Yearly MAGI* (projected for 2025) |

-*Please note that there are some situations where income below this maximum still would not qualify for tax credit.
+*Please note that there are some situations where income below this maximum still would not qualify for a tax credit.
 Contact us for more information.

 If your income is less than the minimum listed in our MAGI chart, you will probably qualify for Health First Colorado, which is Colorado’s Medicaid program.
 The financial application is the same for Medicaid and for the Tax credit.
 You cannot qualify for both Medicaid and a Tax credit at the same time.
 Medicaid eligibility is calculated on a monthly basis, so if you recently lost your job and currently have no income, you could qualify for Medicaid until your situation changes.